Discussing life insurance can be uncomfortable, yet it’s essential for many to consider securing a basic policy.

 $100,000 20-Year Term Life for Females

-As you can imagine, these longer-duration term plans are more expensive because they cover you until you are older.
+For those needing extended coverage, longer terms of 30 or 40 years are available.
+As you can imagine, these plans are more expensive because they cover you until you are older.

-If you are unsure which term period is appropriate, use our insurance calculator to compare cheap insurance plans from many highly rated insurers.
+You can use our life insurance calculator to compare different term plans from many highly rated insurers.

 What if you need a $100,000 policy for the remainder of your life?